MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/mtr-home-refresh.md

 #### Give Feedback

-Give Feedback is enabled on all Teams Rooms devices by default, but it is controlable by the Teams feedback policies outlined here: [Manage Feedback Policies](/microsoftteams/manage-feedback-policies-in-teams)
+Give Feedback is enabled on all Teams Rooms devices by default, but it is controllable by the Teams feedback policies outlined here: [Manage Feedback Policies](/microsoftteams/manage-feedback-policies-in-teams)

 ## QR Codes for Meeting Join